 - Do make sure the light sources are varied; this will make your interior lighting design so much more dynamic.
 Read more about it in our blog on layering lighting.

 - Do hide halogen lights underneath kitchen cabinets or architectural features such as arches or vaulted ceilings.
 This will create pleasant, subtle pools of light that can help highlight specific objects or function as practical task lighting.

 - Don’t stop at one overhead light in a room.
 You’ll be limited to a dimmer to create an effect.
 Although this can definitely be useful, an extra desk lamp will already create a much more dynamic look.

 - Don’t use fluorescent lights as overhead lighting.
 It creates a simply unflattering glow.
 This doesn’t mean you have to avoid this type of lighting everywhere, though.
 For example, a fluro desk lamp can be a great help on your desk for reading.

-- Don’t use light bulbs with a highly contrasting colour temperature in the same room.
-This is especially something to think about when you have a very open-plan home.
+- Don’t use light bulbs with a high contrast colour temperature in the same room.
+This is particularly important to consider if you have an open-plan home.

 - Don’t be afraid to leave some parts of the room a little bit darker.
 This will create a relaxed ambience.